The Challenges of Self-Publishing a Craft Book

 Amazon or Etsy?

-If you use Amazon Createspace or Kindle Direct Publishing (KDP), you'll be able to sell your craft book on Amazon, undeniably the world's leading online bookseller.
+If you use Amazon KDP, you'll be able to sell your craft book on Amazon, undeniably the world's leading online bookseller.
 But as with any nonfiction book, you need to develop a title, subtitle, and description that will help your book get found in search.

 But what about Etsy?
 Crafters do sell their designs on Etsy because it's popular with both craft buyers and crafters.
 Some also promote their Etsy offerings on Pinterest, especially if they have great project photos.